Mark Tremonti

 Mark Thomas Tremonti (born April 18, 1974) is an American guitarist and singer, best known for his tenures with the hard rock bands Creed and Alter Bridge.
-He is a founding member of both bands, and has also collaborated with many other artists over the years.
-He formed his own band Tremonti in 2011 and has released six albums with them, including A Dying Machine, which was adapted by Tremonti and science fiction novelist John Shirley.
+He is a founding member of both bands, and has also collaborated with many other artists over the course of his career.
+He formed his own band Tremonti in 2011 and has released six albums with them, including 2018's A Dying Machine, which was adapted by Tremonti and science fiction novelist John Shirley.

 Since his early years with Creed, Tremonti has received positive recognition as a guitarist and songwriter and has received a number of accolades, including one Grammy Award for Creed's single "With Arms Wide Open".
 He was also named "Guitarist of the Year" for three consecutive years by Guitar World, and in 2011 he was listed in Total Guitar magazine as the fourth-greatest heavy metal guitarist of all time.

 Early life

 Tremonti was born on April 18, 1974, in Detroit, Michigan.
 He grew up in a Catholic family of Italian descent in Grosse Pointe, just outside Detroit, for most of his childhood before moving to Wilmette, Illinois.
 He began to become interested with music, and bought his first guitar at the age of eleven.
 When he was fifteen, his family moved again to Orlando, Florida, where he enrolled in Lake Highland Preparatory School.
 During this time, his mother was diagnosed with a life threatening illness.

 After graduation, he moved to Clemson, South Carolina to attend Clemson University to major in finance.
 After his freshman year in college, he moved back to Florida to enroll in Florida State University, where he was reunited with his then future Creed bandmate Scott Stapp, whom Tremonti had known since high school.

 Before Creed took off, he worked as a cook at Chili's.